Nissan to cut up to 700 contract workers in Mississippi

 JACKSON, Miss.
-(AP) — Nissan Motor Co. says it’s cutting up to 700 contract workers at its Mississippi assembly plant, citing slow sales for Frontier pickup trucks and vans.
+(AP) — Nissan Motor Co. says it’s cutting up to 700 contract workers at its Mississippi assembly plant, citing slow sales for Titan pickup trucks and vans.

 The company employs 6,400 employees and contractors in Canton, Mississippi.

-Note: This story has been corrected to show slow sales for Nissan Titan pickups, not Frontier pickups.